TheButterflyGroup/DroneEquippedHomeSecurity/README.md

 ## Authors

+We are a team of FullStack Software Developers and a UX Designer.
+Chris Black is our team captain who's also a FullStack Developer and instructor at [Prime Digital Academy](https://primeacademy.io/)
-* Nestor G. Software Developer
+* Nestor G.
-* Sarah C. Software Developer
+* Sarah C.
-* Alecia H. Software Developer
+* Alecia H.
-* Xiong V. Software Developer
+* Xiong V.
 * Josh K. [UX Designer](https://www.joshkaeding.com/)
-* Chris B. Software Developer/Instructor [Prime Digital Academy](https://primeacademy.io/)
+* Chris B. Software Developer/Instructor